Concordium/concordium.github.io/source/mainnet/smart-contracts/onboarding-guide-ethereum-developers/faq.rst

 helping developers with an Ethereum/solidity background to understand the Concordium blockchain and its smart contract ecosystem.

-Feel free to suggest additional FAQs here<TODO: add an official email address>.
+Feel free to suggest additional FAQs by contacting `support@concordium.software`.

 .. dropdown::  Example question?